S

 St John’s wort, Hypericum perforatum

-St. John's wort, Hypericum perforatum, may not be a plant you immediately think of in winter.
-This plant is pre-eminently associated with summer and St. John's festivities in June, the…
+In folklore, St. John's Wort, Hypericum perforatum, is a plant that is associated with summer and St. John's Day in June, the time when the plant also blooms.
+Still, as…

 Read more